chrisguest75/docker_examples/41_nodejs_remote_devcontainer/README.md

 * MongoDB will be in the same network namespace as the Node App - but also both ports are open on host.
 * You can use the node debugger using the launch.json.

+Warning:
+* I have had the container disconnect and I lost unsaved work.

 TODO:
+* Add an dataloading test
 * parameterise passwords
 * Killing the volumes
 * Packaging the containers up for production.